MJKagone/opengl-rendering-engine/README.md

 * **Assimp**: Open Asset Import Library for loading 3D models
 * **stb_image**: Image loading for textures

-For building, the following should be retrieved and added to the `include` directory:
+For building, the following should be retrieved and added to the project:
 ```
 include/
 ├── third-party/